 Search engines use link signals to rank your website content in the order of the web page that gets linked to most to the least.

 Page titles help search engines understand what a web page content is all about.
 They are the clickable text that appears on a search engine results page.

 Ensure that your titles capture what your content is all about while sticking to the given character limit (Google has a limit of 65 characters for this)

 - Write a detailed meta description

-Meta descriptions is the text snippet that appears below page titles on a search engines results page.
+Meta descriptions are the text snippet that appears below page titles on a search engine’s results page.